Semirsmajlovic/cs4280-project-0/README.md

 Instructions:
 In this project, there are three ways to run this program.
 Using the below commands inside a terminal or prompt will execute the specific task associated with that command.

+- To begin:
+--- Run `make` which will generate the scripts inside our `makefile`.

+- To delete:
+--- Run `make clean` which will reset back to original.

 - Build using input:
 --- `./P0 {input}` - This takes an input from the user.
 Once you've completed the input, cancel out the current input session.